2012 Michigan Women's Soccer Roster

 Michigan 2, Wisconsin 0

-Angela Napoli is in her fifth season at Michigan.
+Angela Napoli recently concluded her fifth season at Michigan.
 She oversees the U-M goalkeepers.

 In 2013, along with the help of one of the nation's stoutest defenses, Napoli tutored freshman goalkeeper Taylor Bucklin to an 18-win season, including 12 shutouts.
 Bucklin put up team season-best numbers in several spots, including goals against average (0.48), save percentage (.878) and shutouts (12), finishing the season ranked among the top 10 goalkeepers nationally in the first two statistical categories.